Ted Lasso “Do The Right-est Thing” Spoilers Ahead

 And if people like Rebecca Welton continue doing the right thing even if the team loses, at some point, their humility will overrule the wins and reputation.
 If AFC Richmond is the kind of team that is spreading positive messages dealing with the treatment of humanity and, inadvertently, homelands, then they are bound to gain recognition for being more honorable.
 They also get to sleep better at night, and for someone like Rebecca, the enrichment she gets from making better choices continues to help her feel both less alone and more free.

 Hannah Waddingham is a class act in this episode because, for a moment, it wasn’t clear if Rebecca would make the right choice as it’d still be human for her to stumble.
 But when she does, Waddingham’s performance crystallizes the detail that no decision has helped her feel more fulfilled.
 Spending time with Nora, learning from her, and setting the kind of example a godmother should, is more important to Rebecca today than any other business deal she could make.
 Richard can go to voicemail when she gets to cheer and celebrate with those she loves.

 Teamwork and Standing Together

-The team is rightfully hard on Jamie because as mentioned last week in “Lavender,” nothing is an overnight fix.
-They’re all frustrated, they don’t trust him, and a large majority of them don’t know the details that Ted does about his father, for instance.
-They have a faint idea based on the sacrificial ceremony from “Two Aces,” but none of them know just how much it’s weighed on him, and thus for the team, giving him a second chance understandably feels like going backwards.
+The team is rightfully hard on Jamie because, as mentioned last week in “Lavender,” nothing is an overnight fix.
+They’re all frustrated, they don’t trust him, and a large majority of them don’t know the details that Ted does about his father.
+They have a faint idea based on the sacrificial ceremony from “Two Aces,” but none of them know just how much it’s weighed on him, and thus for the team, giving him a second chance understandably feels like going backward.

 But Sam Obisanya made an extremely courageous choice this week that would impact the team as well when he covered the Dubai Air sign with a black tape, and they each made the choice to follow him.